-Today I am too disenchanted to believe art is worth anything, especially mine.
+Today I am too disenchanted to believe art is worth anything more than dollars, especially mine.
 In 2014, I felt proud of “Soot.”
 In 2021, I am embarrassed that I created such corny and pretentious fantasy.
 No publisher will take “Soot,” nor should they.
 So, on this webpage, I leave the words of my teenage self, a passionate and optimistic self now dead.

 I am alone now, but I was alone even when they lived here by the thousands, so I am used to the experience.
 Initially I tried to track of the days and weeks and months, but eventually I learned not to care.
 That is why I record no dates, days, or hours.
 Only day and night concern me.

 However, by claiming I am alone, I do my friend a serious discredit, one that would anger a lesser person.
 He is Caine, the bough I whittled into a walking stick.
 In my darkest hours, Caine is always here for me.
 I love Caine.
 Why I deserve Caine’s patience I do not know.
 Here with me also are my bed, the blessed bed soft and dusty and free of bugs, and my treasures, the soot, the Head Tree, and that which hunts me.